Millard Fillmore: Vice presidency (1849–1850)

 Fillmore countered the Weed machine by building a network of like-minded Whigs in New York State.
 With backing from wealthy New Yorkers, their positions were publicized by the establishment of a rival newspaper to Weed's Albany Evening Journal.
 All pretense at friendship between Fillmore and Weed vanished in November 1849 when they happened to meet in New York City and exchanged accusations.

 Fillmore presided over some of the most momentous and passionate debates in American history as the Senate debated whether to allow slavery in the territories.
 The ongoing sectional conflict had already excited much discussion when on January 21, 1850, President Taylor sent a special message to Congress that urged the admission of California immediately and New Mexico later and for the Supreme Court to settle the boundary dispute whereby the state of Texas claimed much of what is now the state of New Mexico.
 On January 29, Clay introduced his "Omnibus Bill", which would give victories to both North and South by admitting California as a free state, organizing territorial governments in New Mexico and Utah, and banning the slave trade in the District of Columbia.
-The bill would also toughen the Fugitive Slave Act, as resistance to enforcement in parts of the North had been a longtime Southern grievance.
-Clay's bill provided for the settlement of the Texas-New Mexico boundary dispute, and the status of slavery in the territories would be decided by those living there, the concept being known as popular sovereignty.
+The bill would also toughen the Fugitive Slave Act of 1793, as resistance to enforcement in parts of the North had been a longtime Southern grievance.
+Clay's bill provided for the settlement of the Texas–New Mexico boundary dispute, and the status of slavery in the territories would be decided by those living there (popular sovereignty).
 Taylor was unenthusiastic about the bill, which languished in Congress.
-After hearing weeks of debate, however, Fillmore informed him in May 1850 that if senators divided equally on the bill, he would cast his tie-breaking vote in favor.
+After weeks of debate, Fillmore informed him in May 1850 that if senators divided equally on the bill, he would cast his tie-breaking vote in favor.
 Fillmore did his best to keep the peace among the senators and reminded them of the vice president's power to rule them out of order, but he was blamed for failing to maintain the peace when a physical confrontation between Mississippi's Henry S. Foote and Missouri's Thomas Hart Benton broke out on April 17.
 Before other senators intervened to separate them, Foote pointed a gun at his colleague as Benton advanced on him.